GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 ## For images (animated sprites, tiled sprites or GUI):
-These are the basic rules to submit video game asset images.
+In a nutshell: These are the basic rules to submit video game asset images.
 Make sure that your files respect the following guidelines:

   * Each image frame, has to be a png transparency file
   * Every animation frame has to be the same pixel size as the other animation states